chriscamacho/Jgles2/readme.md

 How is Jgles2 organised ?
 -------------------------

-There are just three classes
+There are just two classes

-Jgles2.EGL     access to libEGL

 Jgles2.GLES2   access to libGLES v2.0

-Jgles2.util    some platform specific stuff, general utilities etc.
+Jgles2.util    some native context creation stuff, general utilities etc.

-There used to be a C math library wrapped as well, but there was little to be gained from this and there are various Math routines (matrix, quaternion etc)
+There used to be a C math library wrapped as well, but there was little to be gained from this and there are various Math routines (matrix, quaternion etc) in the Java demo.
+Further development has lead to the C side using GLFW3 for creating a native context instead of X11 this *should*! make it trivial to port to other platforms

 Is it just like using GLES ?